 Home prices in Federal Way, Washington have risen steadily over the last few years, and at a faster pace than most other cities in the U.S. That’s something the city has in common with other housing markets in the Seattle metropolitan area.
 But it’s also a more affordable real estate market when compared to Seattle itself.

-As of August 2018, the median home value in Federal Way was around $367,000.
-The median value in Seattle during that same month was closer to $750,000.
-Recent forecasts suggest that prices will keep rising gradually through 2018 and into 2019.
+As of July 2019, the median home value in Federal Way was around $362,500.
+The median value in Seattle during that same month was closer to $717,800.
+Recent forecasts suggest that prices in Federal Way may rise slightly through 2019 and into 2020, and po.

 Low Supply, Fast Home Sales

-According to the latest real estate market and MLS reports, Federal Way had about a 1.5-month supply of homes for sale as of July 2018.
+According to the latest real estate market and MLS reports, the overall King County had about 1.7-month supply of homes for sale as of July 2019.
 That’s much lower than the five to six months that is considered to be a balanced market.
 So the local real estate scene still favors sellers over buyers, from a supply-and-demand perspective.

 As you might imagine, the lopsided supply-and-demand situation within the Federal Way real estate market is resulting in fast home sales.
 Houses and condos listed for sale in the area typically go under contract within the first week.

-During the summer of 2018, homes listed for sale in Federal Way spent a median of about 10 days on market.
-That was significantly lower the national median during the same time period, which was closer to 35 days.
+During the summer of 2019, homes listed for sale in Federal Way spent a median of about 10 days on market.
+That is significantly lower than the national median during the same time period, which was closer to 35 days.
 So we’re talking about a fast-moving housing market where homes tend to sell quickly, especially when they’re located in popular neighborhoods.